 Just make the pancakes and stack them without sprinkling with cinnamon topping.
 Then you can try some of these alternatives:

-- Sprinkle with lemon juice
+- Sprinkle with sugar and lemon juice

-- Spread the with Nutella
+- Spread them with Nutella

 - Drizzle on some maple syrup or golden syrup

 - Spread with strawberry (or other fruity) jam

 - Fill them with custard.
 Try my recipe for creme patissiere - it's delicious.

 - You could even let the pancakes cool and spread with ice cream before rolling.

 And of course, you can use them in a savoury dish too.